xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

 layout: article_with_sidebar
 updated_at: '2018-03-31 00:28 +0400'
 identifier: ref_5saLJNod
-title: Multivendor Edition Guide for Admin
+title: Multi-vendor Beginner's Guide for Admin
 order: 50
 published: true
 ---
-The Multivendor Edition guide for X-Cart admin covers:
+The Multi-vendor Beginner's guide for X-Cart admin covers:

    * the steps that need to be taken by an X-Cart store administrator to launch a multivendor store/online marketplace;
    * the tasks that need to be performed by the administrator to manage this multivendor store/online marketplace on a day-to-day basis.